 < Back to Oral History project: Women Food Journalists

 Jean Anderson, born in 1929, was raised in Raleigh, North Carolina.
 She was interested in food and cooking from a young age.
-Anderson channeled her interests into a nutrition degree at Cornell University.
-After college, she took a job as an assistant home demonstration agent in Iredell County, North Carolina in 1951.
+Anderson channeled her interests into a nutrition degree at Cornell University, and after college, she took a job as an assistant home demonstration agent in Iredell County, North Carolina in 1951.
 Those years were a formative part of her career.
 After working with North Carolina Home Extension, Anderson was accepted to the Columbia University Graduate School of Journalism.
 After she graduated, Anderson earned a Pulitzer scholarship and spent a year traveling and reporting in Europe.

 Anderson’s journalism career focused on food and travel.
 She became an assistant food editor at Ladies’ Home Journal.
 She was a founding editor of Venture, a travel magazine.
 She was also a contributing editor to Family Circle.
 While at Family Circle, her experience as a home demonstration agent inspired a column about the regional foodways of America.
 Out of that came The Grassroots Cookbook (1974), profiling female home cooks and American regional recipes.
 Anderson has written over twenty cookbooks, including A Love Affair With Southern Cooking (2007).